The Catlins: Population and demographics

 The Catlins are partly in the Otago region and partly in Southland, and consequently are covered in two statistical areas.
 They cover 2454.81 km2 and had an estimated population of as of with a population density of people per km^{2}.

 Almost all of the Catlins' population lies either close to the route of the former state highway running from Balclutha to Invercargill (which now forms part of the Southern Scenic Route), or in numerous tiny coastal settlements, most of which have only a few dozen inhabitants.

 The largest town in the Catlins, Owaka, had a population of 309 in the 2018 census.
 It is located 35 km southwest of Balclutha.
 The only other settlements of any great size are Kaka Point (population 231), Waikawa, Tokanui, and Fortrose, which lies at the western edge of the Catlins on the estuary of the Mataura River.
 Most of the area's other settlements are either little more than farming communities (such as Romahapa, Maclennan, and Glenomaru) or seasonally populated holiday communities with few permanent residents (such as Papatowai or Pounawea).
-An outdoor education centre, run by the Otago Youth Adventure Trust is located at Tautuku, almost exactly halfway between Owaka and Waikawa.